bmolnar91/workbook/module_advanced_enterprise_csharp.md

 **Summary**: As long as we're dealing with a rather small project – for example, a _microservice_ – and/or we're aiming for a _flexible, mutable small-scale data structure_, adopting the **Code-First approach** will almost always be a good choice.

 #### What is a migration script?

+WIP

+Migration keeps the DB schema and application model classes in sync.

+...

 #### What is a navigation property?